RaduADumitru/codex/README.md

 By default, the service runs on localhost port 8080, with the database on port 8529.
 The database is accessible by default with the credentials `user:root`, `password:openSesame`.
 ## Import

-Data will be imported from the DEXonline's database initialization script (accesible (here)[https://dexonline.ro/static/download/dex-database.sql.gz]).
+Data will be imported from the DEXonline's database initialization script (accesible (here)[https://dexonline.ro/static/download/dex-database.sql.gz]) through SQL parsing.

 The import can be achieved in **two** phases, defined by the schema files `codex/src/main/resources/import-schema.json` and `codex/src/main/resources/final-schema.json`, which describe the structure of the database in their respective stages, for specification and validation purposes.